 He describes himself as 160-170 lbs in the 1960s, 6'0" tall, with a shoe size of 12.
 Further adding that his "fingerprints have been on file with the FBI since October 1965, when I joined the Army; they received a second set when I was hired as a federal civilian employee in April 1991.
 As of 2010, my fingerprints have been accessible to law enforcement agencies for 45 years.
 In 1985, the FBI’s holdings were digitized, enabling investigators to compare an evidence fingerprint taken from the scene of a crime with all fingerprints ever recorded in the U.S., including mine".
-Therefore, Gareth Penn's fingerprints can be compared to any retrieved from the Zodiac letters, along with any of the Bay Area crime scenes, including the blooded print retrieved from left dividing panel of Paul Stine's taxicab.
+Therefore, Gareth Penn's fingerprints can be compared to any retrieved from the Zodiac letters, along with any of the Bay Area crime scenes, including the bloody print retrieved from left dividing panel of Paul Stine's taxicab.
 Assuming this is the Zodiac Killer's fingerprint, its partial status could only exclude suspects as being the donor.
 Whether Gareth Penn's fingerprints have been compared to any of the Zodiac prints is unknown.
 Regardless, he remains an unlikely candidate for the Bay Area murders in the eyes of most Zodiac researchers.
-One notable exception is the creator of the A Shattered Mirror true crime show on Youtube, who in 2019 in a phone interview with Gareth Sewell Penn posed a series of questions to him regarding the Zodiac murders.
-It is a brief but interesting exchange.